The geology program offers

 Studies Track.
 Details of both programs can be found in on the Geology Masters

-tab in the WVU Graduate Catalog.
+WVU Graduate Catalog.
 The PhD degree is primarily a research degree.
 Program

 requirements can be found on the Geology Doctoral tab in the WVU Graduate Catalog.

 hold a BA or BS degree in a STEM field; PhD applicants are required to hold an

 required to have a cumulative GPA of at least 3.0.

 Applicants are strongly encouraged to

 contact potential advisers among the faculty prior to application.
+Acceptance

-Deadline for Fall
+Deadline for Fall Semester Admission:

-Deadline for Spring
+Deadline for Spring Semester Admission: